Case Western Reserve University

 Case Western Reserve University students are serious about success

-Case Western Reserve offers more than 100 academic programs, including majors and advising in Nursing and Biomedical Engineering as well as Pre-medical and Pre-dental Medicine tracks.
+Case Western Reserve University offers more than 100 academic programs, including majors and advising in Nursing and Biomedical Engineering as well as Pre-medical and Pre-dental Medicine tracks.
 What’s more, Case Western Reserve students are admitted to the University as a whole—rather than individual schools or majors—giving them flexibility to study across the spectrum of academic programs.

-The research opportunities available to undergraduates at Case Western Reserve—in terms of both lab equipment and brainpower—are unparalleled.
-More than 80% of CWRU undergraduates take part in research or creative endeavors, like conducting experiments on campus, at the medical school, and at neighboring facilities, including Cleveland Clinic and University Hospitals.
-Often their hard work is rewarded when, as undergraduates, they become published authors—their results reported in some of the country’s most prized scientific journals.
+The research opportunities available to undergraduates at Case Western Reserve—in terms of lab equipment and brainpower—are unparalleled.
+More than 80% of CWRU undergraduates take part in research or creative endeavors, like conducting experiments on campus, at the medical school, and at neighboring facilities.
+Hard work is rewarded at CWRU—you could become a published author with research results reported in some of the country’s most prized academic journals, even as an undergraduate.

-CWRU Health Science students find ample opportunity to help society and better their education.
-Volunteer activities around campus abound for Case Western Reserve students interested in health care careers, including on campus and at Cleveland Clinic, University Hospitals, and the Louis Stokes Cleveland VA Medical Center—each within one mile of campus.
+CWRU Health Science students find ample opportunities to help society and better their education.
+Volunteer activities around campus abound for Case Western Reserve undergraduates who are interested in health care careers both on campus and at Cleveland Clinic, University Hospitals, and the Louis Stokes Cleveland VA Medical Center—each of which is within one mile of campus.

-For high-achieving students who have had their eye on medical or dental school for as long as they can remember, the Pre-professional Scholars Program offers conditional admission to Case Western Reserve’s Schools of Dental Medicine or Medicine—a top25 medical research school—along with undergraduate admission.
-The highly selective program gives students a sense of security, knowing they already have achieved admission to a top professional school.
+The highly selective Pre-professional Scholars Program offers conditional admission to Case Western Reserve’s School of Dental Medicine or School of Medicine—a top 25 medical research school—along with undergraduate admission.
 Applications for the eight-year Medicine and seven-year Dental Medicine programs are due December 1.